 Now you're ready to submit your sitemap to Bing to be indexed.
-When your site is indexed by Bing, there is the added benefit of also having your site submitted to Yahoo!
+When Bing indexes your site, there is the added benefit of also having your site submitted to Yahoo!
 Search as well.
 This is because Yahoo!
 Search is also powered by Bing.

 To do this, log into your Bing Webmaster Tools account and follow the steps below:

-Enter your verified domain name and finish it with /sitemap.xml in the Submit a sitemap box.
+3. Enter your verified domain name and finish it with /sitemap.xml in the Submit a sitemap box

 Bing will now place your sitemap in its queue.
 When you reach the top, a Bingbot spider will visit the sitemap and index your pages.
 Once it has done so, you'll be able to see how many pages are appearing in the index and whether it found any problems while spidering the site.